Manon Fiorot

 Manon Caroline Fiorot (born February 17, 1990) is a French mixed martial artist, currently competing in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
-As of October 21, 2025, she is #1 in the UFC women's flyweight rankings and as of November 18, 2025, she is #6 in the UFC women's pound-for-pound rankings.
+As of September 12, 2026, is #4 in the Meta UFC women's flyweight rankings and as of September 15, 2026, she is #7 in the UFC women's pound-for-pound rankings.

 Early life

 Manon Fiorot was born on in Nice, France.
-Her athletic career began at the age of 7 when she started to practice Karate.
+Her athletic career began at the age of seven with Karate.
 Later, she took up residence at a snowboarding school, and won the French Snowboarding Championship.

 At age 18, Fiorot returned to karate and earned her black belt before joining the French national team.
 In 2014, she was selected for the Karate World Championships, but was seriously injured shortly thereafter.
 After recovering, she discovered kickboxing and Muay Thai in which she won several national competitions.
 In amateur Muay Thai, her record is 12 victories and 0 defeats, and she holds two national champion titles.
 Fiorot also won three national championship titles in K-1.